zzangupenn/utilitySuite/README.md

 <h3 align="center"> <em>🚀✨ Cut through boilerplate.
 Save time.
 Stay focused.</em> ⚡️🔥</h3>

 ## 🧱 Usage
 The package is set up so that it only imports libraries needed when you create an object.
-So just pip install needed package as you go.
+So just pip install the needed package as you go.

 ## ⚙️ Available Tools
 | Name             | Description |